Dropped Kerb Cost

 What's Involved in Dropping a Kerb?

-If cables or pipes are present, they may need to be protected before the job can start to avoid any damage that may occur during the process of dropping the kerb or any damage that could occur when the job is complete, and vehicles are parking on it.
+- Protecting Utilities — If cables or pipes are present, they may need to be protected before the job can start to avoid any damage that may occur during the process of dropping the kerb or when vehicles are parking on it.

-The second step involves excavating the area.
-The drop kerb contractors will need to measure how far they need to dig into the pavement in order to complete the job without damaging the existing foundations.
-This step prepares the ground for the kerb drop installation.
+- Excavating the Area — The drop kerb contractors will need to measure how far they need to dig into the pavement in order to complete the job without damaging the existing foundations.

 Can I Drop a Kerb Myself?